Hubbell Trading Post National Historic Site: Hubbell's life

-Hubbell's father was Anglo, his mother Spanish.
-He was raised in Pajarito Mesa, New Mexico, a small village just south of Albuquerque, New Mexico.
+Hubbell's father was Anglo, his mother Hispanic.
+He was raised in the Gutiérrez Hubbell House in Pajarito, a small village just south of Albuquerque, New Mexico.
 He came to this area in 1876, less than ten years after the Long Walk.
 In 1878 he bought the small buildings comprising the compound from a trader named William Leonard, and started business.
 He was twenty-three years old, single and trying to make a living among the Navajos, a people he did not know very well.
 He had to find a niche in a new culture, a difficult language.
 He probably learned "trader Navajo" very quickly.
 John Lorenzo was trilingual.
 He spoke English, Spanish and Navajo.
+During the first half of the 20th century, Hubbell built an economic empire consisting of more than 20 trading posts that was able to influence the production and development of traditional designs that remain in use today.

-Mr. Hubbell married a Spanish woman named Lina Rubi.
+Hubbell married a Hispanic woman named Lina Rubi.
 They had two sons and two daughters.
 Additions to the family home to accommodate the growing family were finished in 1902.
 It started out as a plain adobe building which the Hubbell family gradually made into a comfortable, and in some ways, luxurious home.
 Paintings and artifacts and many large Navajo rugs still decorate the interior.
 Unlike other traders who left their families "back home" in the east, the entire Hubbell family spent most of the year in the village of Ganado.
 The Hubbells lived in the house until 1967.